KevinBaileyCrum/spray_project/README.md

 #### Deployment
 I hope to deploy this project soon once it is up and running but feel free to clone and check it out as is.

+#### Spray Project does not use semi-colons.
+If a language allows for you not to use them and you do not have good reason to use them, why use them?